ShadowSpeak

 - JWT authentication with role-based access control

-- SWR for data fetching with optimistic updates
+- SWR for data fetching with automatic revalidation

 Solo Project